mrigakshimishra/Portfolio/README.md

 vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

+The chart visualizes government debt as a percentage of GDP for various European countries from 2009 to 2019.
+Each line represents a different country, and the data trends over time highlight fluctuations in government debt levels.
+The y-axis represents the percentage value of government debt relative to GDP, ranging from 0 to 160.
+The x-axis spans the years from 2009 to 2019.
+Notable lines include Italy and Greece, which are among the highest in debt ratios, showing an increasing trend, particularly around 2012-2014, followed by a more stable or slightly declining trend.
+Other countries display varied trends, with some showing consistent debt levels and others showing slight increases or decreases over the decade.
+A legend on the right lists the countries included in the chart, with each country's line color corresponding to its entry in the legend.

 ### Methods of Data Visualization
 There are several methods of data visualization that I use depending on the type of data and the insights I want to convey.
 For example, bar charts are my go-to when I need to compare discrete categories or groups.
 They make it easy to highlight differences between items, especially when I’m comparing multiple datasets side by side.
 However, I avoid them when dealing with continuous data or trends over time, since they’re not as effective in those cases.